Mental exhaustion can be a serious issue, leading to feelings of fatigue, apathy, and difficulty functioning in everyday life.

 Take regular breaks throughout the day and practise mindfulness

-Taking regular breaks throughout the day can help reduce stress levels and improve mental clarity.
+Taking regular breaks throughout the day can help reduce stress levels, improve mental clarity, and massively reduce the risk of burnout.
 This could include taking a few minutes to meditate, listen to music, go for a walk, or engage in light stretching.

 Journaling is an effective way to practise mindfulness, too.
 OCCO London provides the Morning Mindset Journal to facilitate positive reflection, appreciation, and encouragement for achieving personal goals.